Apaczer/fceu/out_gp2x/readme.txt

 ver 0.4 (by notaz)
+  rev 154
+          - Fixed savestate subsections (were causing some mapper data not to be saved).
+          - Fixed an issue of MapIRQHook getting lost after loading a savestate (glitched Akumajou Densetsu and other games after savestate load). rev 153
           - Lots of work on the asm core.
 Timing fixed for some instructions.
             Some missing undocumented instruction handlers added.
 Lots of tweaking to make it compatible with all that mapper code.